Notes on the MMU3

 The entry into the enclosure from the back of the encloser.
 Holes high to align with the MMU3.
 The tubes go in straight to the MMU.
 No more binding/bending before entering the MMU3.
 Works great with the Horizontal mounted MMU3.

-The MMU3 on a horizontal mount.
+The MMU3 on a horizontal mount on the MK3/4 series.
 I like it horizontal for access in the back, but you must also consider the ptfe tube clearance on tall prints.
-It also allows you to used the specified print volume with the MMU.
+It also allows you to use the full print volume with the MMU.
 Before the tubes could interfere with the print volume.

 When I moved the MMU3 to the Core One I used the enclosed conversion method.
 I used the MMU3 mount as designed.
 It seems to be working well.
 You do loose the number board on the bottom, but it can not be seen from the top.
 I did add one sliding cover mod to help keep heat in when needed.